inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course examines cultural experiences (including ideas, attitudes, identities, problems and values) by studying, discussing and writing about various texts (cultural productions such as literature, film, visual art, podcasts, etc.).
+Examines cultural experiences (including ideas, attitudes, identities, problems, and values) by studying, discussing, and writing about various texts (cultural productions such as literature, film, visual art, podcasts, etc.).

 SPAN 196.
 EXPERIMENTAL COURSE.
 1-5 Credits.